solspace/ee-freeform/documentation/mailing-list-api-campaign-monitor.md

 # Campaign Monitor Mailing List API Integration

 This documentation page assumes you have read over the [Mailing List Integration Overview page](mailing-list-integrations.md).
 If you have not yet read it, please do so now.
 We also assume that you have a [Campaign Monitor](http://campaignmonitor.com) account already, along with mailing list(s) already created.
-The *Freeform Campaign Monitor* API integration requires that you have *Freeform Next Pro*.
-If you currently have Freeform Next Basic, you can [purchase an upgrade to Freeform Next Pro here](https://solspace.com/expressionengine/freeform/pro).
+The *Freeform Campaign Monitor* API integration requires that you have *Freeform Pro*.
+If you currently have Freeform Lite, you can [purchase an upgrade to Freeform Pro here](https://solspace.com/expressionengine/freeform/pro).

 Campaign Monitor integration includes support for the following: